rmountjoy92/VectorCloud/README.md

 ## Known Bugs
 * That pesky white line on the battery and cube popovers.
-* I have no idea what's going on with mobile icons right now.
-They like disappear  and reappear.
-I think it has something to do with my fix for not caching images, so I could have the application icons change when the user changes them without clearing the cache.
-If you know how to fix this please let me know!

 ## Features I'm currently working on